nathanhumphrey/nathanhumphrey.github.io/posts/2020-02-06-full-stack-javascript-app-build-pt-1.md

 NOTE: there are many articles published about how to implement most of the topics in the stretch goal list.
 Please feel free to use this project as a base for experimenting with other walkthroughs.
 </p>

-Get started by working through my earlier [Isomorphic JavaScript App](/posts/2020-01-17-isomorphic-javascript-app/) post first; this walkthrough builds the foundation that will be used in this series.
+Get started by working through my earlier [Isomorphic JavaScript App](/posts/2020-01-17-isomorphic-javascript-app/) post first, which builds the foundation that will be used in this series.
 If you'd just like to get started with this series, you can download the starting code from GitHub [here](https://github.com/nathanhumphrey/simple-isomorphic-app).

 ## Routes and Pages